freezecoder/novoalignHadoopStreaming/README.md

 Configuration
 -------------
-Set the $HADOOP_STREAMING variable to it's location on your hadoop cluster
+Set the $HADOOP_STREAMING variable in the shell script to it's location on your hadoop cluster.
+Upload the jar in this repo or your own to HDFS and set it's location in the script

 Building your  own jars